markshannon/pep622-critique/README.md

         label = key.replace('_', ' ').title()
 ```

-This is highly confusing.
+This is confusing.
 The use of the walrus operator with a sequence match makes the order of evaluation hard to follow.
 The test `if v` after `v` is assigned is confusing in a `match` statement which, one would expect, does assignment only when a match occurs.
 This means that if `value` has a length of one, then `[]` is assigned to `v`, even though the the first case does not match.

 It shouldn't be this complicated.